This post may contain affiliate links. Please read our disclosure policy.

 A square cracker is topped with cheese and tomato confit.

-Can’t get enough tomatoes?
-Me neither!
-Here are a few more of my favorite tomato treats.
+A few more of my favorite tomato recipes.

 For more easy Tomato recipes, follow us on Instagram and Facebook!